ninacourlee/Bog-fungi-complex-metabarcoding-analysis/README.md

 Filippova N, Zvyagina E, Bulyonkova T, Dudka V, Ishmanov T, Mingalimova A (2025).
 Integrating classical and molecular approaches to uncover total fungal diversity in a raised peat bog in Northwestern Siberia.
 Metabarcoding and metagenomics. [in press]

 **How to use the script**
-1) Download primary data (data.csv, metadata.csv, checklist.csv /data folder in this repository)
+1) Download processed OTU tables and metadata (data.csv, metadata.csv, checklist.csv) from /data folder in this repository
-2) Load and run Bog fun meta analysis.ipynb in Google Colabs or other environment
+2) Load and run Jupyter Notebook (`analysis.ipynb`) for Google Colab
-3) Generated figures and tables are available in /output folder in this repository
+3) Generated Figures (PNG/PDF), statistical tables (CSV) are available in /output folder in this repository

 **Data storage**